 The Charlotte suburb of Wilmore has seen the most dramatic transformation in the last decade.
-Located west of Dilworth and with great proximity to Uptown, Wilmore offers a convenience and a price that attracts individuals to the bungalows and renovated homes that make up the neighborhood.
-The tree-lined streets and character of the neighborhood give it a great community like feel.
+Located west of Dilworth and with great proximity to Uptown, Wilmore offers convenience and a price that attracts individuals to the bungalows and renovated homes that make up the neighborhood.
+The tree-lined streets and the character of the neighborhood give it a great community-like feel.

 One of the most appealing features of Wilmore is definitely its location to the South End restaurants, shops as well as the Lynx rail system for those looking to head downtown.

 The neighborhood is one of the hottest places to buy a home as the home prices are quite a bit less than those in neighboring suburbs.

 In the heart of South Charlotte lies the Wessex Square neighborhood.
 Although not as historic it’s a great place to settle down and raise a family.
 The neighborhoods encompass the Cedarwood Country Club and the Arboretum Shopping Center, two of the main attractions.
 With an average home price in the mid 200s, Wessex Square offers a great ROI for those starting a family and looking for some great schools, graduation rates, and median household incomes.

 Bonus Neighborhoods In Charlotte: